How to Create an Ideal Abandoned Cart Email

 A clear and personalized subject line is crucial for high conversions.
 Here are our tactics for getting your shopping cart abandonment email read:

-- Try to personalise the subject line, for example, include the name of the product that the customer planned to purchase.
+• Try to personalize the subject line, for example, include the name of the product that the customer planned to purchase